DanielSaromo/PyDuinoBridge/README.md

 You need to install `pyduinobridge` in both Arduino IDE and Python.

 ### In Python:
-PyDuinoBridge is on the [Python Package Index](https://pypi.org/project/pyduinobridge/ "PyDuinoBridge page on PyPI").
+PyDuino Bridge is on the [Python Package Index](https://pypi.org/project/pyduinobridge/ "PyDuinoBridge page on PyPI").
 To install the library, first install `pip` and then use the command `pip install pyduinobridge`.

 The PyDuino Bridge library requires PySerial library.
 You can install it with the command `pip install pyserial`.